andrevieira1203/MastersThesis/README.md

 | Call | Appeal to Time, Conversation Killer, Slogans |
 | Manipulative Wording | Exaggeration/Minimisation, Loaded Language, Obfuscation, Repetition |

+### Data Availability

+The training data used in this project is provided by the CLEF-2024 CheckThat!
+Lab organizers and is not publicly redistributable due to licensing restrictions.
+To obtain the data, please refer to the [official CLEF-2024 CheckThat!
+Lab page](https://checkthat.gitlab.io/clef2024/task3/) and follow the data request procedure.
+The machine-translated versions (IT→PT, FR→PT, RU→PT) can be reproduced using the scripts in the `translation/` folder once the original data is obtained.

 ### Challenge

 - **No Portuguese training data** — the system must rely entirely on cross-lingual transfer